-For students in the First year Arts.
+Mandatory for all students enrolled in Arts.

 HIE104 Survey of Post-Confederation Canada

 This course introduces students to the political, economic and social history of Canada from 1867 to the present.
 Particular emphasis is placed on the following themes: Canada in the North Atlantic World, the development of the Canadian state, the development of the Canadian economy and its impact on society, and the diversity of the Canadian experience and identity.